TV Time: Languages

-TV Time is currently available in fourteen languages: Arabic, Dutch, English, French, German, Italian, Japanese, Korean, Polish, Brazilian Portuguese, Portuguese, Russian, Spanish and Turkish.
-Users are able to filter their preferred languages in the app so they only see comments and reactions from the community in the languages they choose.
+TV Time was available in fourteen languages: Arabic, Dutch, English, French, German, Italian, Japanese, Korean, Polish, Brazilian Portuguese, Portuguese, Russian, Spanish and Turkish.
+Users are able to filter their preferred languages in the app so that only comments and reactions from the community in the languages they choose could be shown.

 Reception

 Media outlets noted interest in TV Times service as an analytics tool in the era of streaming, which makes it difficult to prove a television series' popularity and viewership since streaming services do not necessarily make that information public.
 In 2018, Variety cited the website's TVLytics data as one of the reasons for Netflix to sign a $100M deal with Warner Bros.
 Television to maintain the American sitcom Friends on its online library until 2019.
 The same year, United Talents Agency signed a deal with TV Time that granted them access to their data, in an effort to gain a deeper understanding into the content audiences were engaging with the most and how they were consuming it.
-According to TV Time CEO Richard Rosenblatt this would "[allow them to] recognize what shows are potentially going to be popular, what shows people will be binging, what moments really engaged the fans."
+According to TV Time CEO Richard Rosenblatt this would allow them to recognize shows that could be popular or frequently binge-watched.

-Some television personalities such as Álvaro Morte and Omar Sy have shown interest in TV Times statistics on social media, the former reacting to his character on the Spanish television series Money Heist being featured in the Top 10 Most Voted Character of 2020 and the latter reacting to the French television series Lupin being number 1 on the Most Binged TV Series list on the week of its release.
+Some actors such as Álvaro Morte and Omar Sy have shown interest in TV Times statistics on social media, with Morte reacting to his character on the Spanish television series Money Heist being featured in the Top 10 Most Voted Character of 2020 and Sy reacting to the French television series Lupin being number 1 on the Most Binged TV Series list on the week of its release.

 Awards

-In 2021, TV Time won "Best Entertainment App" at The Webby Awards in the "People's Voice" category.
+In 2021, TV Time won "Best Entertainment App" at the Webby Awards in the "People's Voice" category.

-Statistics

-Most followed television series

-As of September 30, 2025, the most followed television shows on TV Time are: